 Drill a ø4mm hole in the jig.
 It is important that the pivot pin on the jig is even with the blade.
 The jigsaw blade must be tangent to the circle.
 Otherwise, the blade will tend to wander out.
 The position of the pin will be slightly different for each jigsaw – take into account the type of your jigsaw.

-Cut the pivot pin (3,4cm) so that around 4mm will protrude above the jig.
+Cut the pivot pin (34 mm) so that around 4mm will protrude above the jig.
 Round the edges, apply epoxy, and insert the pin into the hole.

-NOTE: Grind the extendable arm if necessary to perfectly fit in the holes on the jigsaw base.
+NOTE: Sand the edges of the extendable arm if necessary to perfectly fit in the holes on the jigsaw base.
 If you don’t have a grinder a file can be used instead.
-I used brass for the arm which is easy to shape but still solid.
+I used a brass bar for the arm which is easy to shape but still solid and strong enough to hold the jigsaw in place while cutting.

 To fix the extendable arm in the rip fence slot I am using a locking knob.
 You can get such a knob in your local hardware store.
 However, a bolt can be used as well.
 Some jigsaws already come with a predrilled hole for a locking bolt.